aws-samples/aws-panorama-samples/samples/ONNX2TRT_opengpu/README.md

 ## Steps for setting this up

-* Step 1: Navigate to ./dependencies/docker and build the base docker image.
+* Step 1: Navigate to ./dependencies/docker or ./dependencies/docker_jp462 (for jetpack 4.6.2) and build the base docker image.
+    * ./dependencies/docker is for Panorama system software v4.3.x and this correspond to Jetpack 4.4
+    * ./dependencies/docker_jp462 is for Panorama system software v4.4.x and this correspond to Jetpack 4.6.2
 * Step 2 : Open ONNX2TRT_opengpu.ipynb and follow along.

 ## Special flags in package.json